Build queries with LINQ (.NET language-integrated query)

-In Microsoft Dynamics CRM 2011, you can use .NET Language-Integrated Query (LINQ) to write queries.
+You can use .NET Language-Integrated Query (LINQ) to write queries in Microsoft Dynamics CRM Online 2016 Update and Microsoft Dynamics CRM 2016 (on-premises).
 You can use the OrganizationServiceContext class or a deriving class created by the CrmSvcUtil tool to write LINQ queries that access the SOAP endpoint (Organization.svc).
 The OrganizationServiceContext class contains an underlying LINQ query provider that translates LINQ queries from Microsoft Visual C# or Microsoft Visual Basic .NET syntax into the query API used by Microsoft Dynamics CRM.

 When you use early-bound programming classes you can generate a class derived from the OrganizationServiceContext class if you specify the name of the class using the servicecontextname parameter when using the Code Generation Tool (CrmSvcUtil.exe).
 Use of this class allows for referencing an IQueryable entity set using the pattern

 <entity schema name>+Set, for example AccountSet to reference the collection of Account entity records.
-All samples in the SDK use ServiceContext as the name for this class but your code may use a different name.
-For more information, see Create Early Bound Entity Classes with the Code Generation Tool (CrmSvcUtil.exe)
+All samples in the Microsoft Dynamics CRM SDK use ServiceContext as the name for this class but your code may use a different name.
+More information: Create early bound entity classes with the code generation tool (CrmSvcUtil.exe)

 In This Section